archlinux/archwiki/extensions/ConfirmEdit/README.md

 $wgCaptchaBadLoginPerUserExpiration = 10 * 60;

 /**
- * Allow users who have confirmed their email addresses to post
- * URL links without being shown a captcha.
+ * Allow users who have confirmed their email addresses to skip being shown a captcha.
  *
- * @deprecated since 1.36
- * $wgGroupPermissions['emailconfirmed']['skipcaptcha'] = true; should be used instead.
+ * $wgAllowConfirmedEmail was deprecated in 1.36, and removed in 1.45.
+Use this config instead.
  */
-$wgAllowConfirmedEmail = false;
+$wgGroupPermissions['emailconfirmed']['skipcaptcha'] = true;

 /**
  * Number of bad login attempts (from a specific IP address) before triggering the captcha.
-0 means the
+0 means that the
  * captcha is presented on the first login.
  *
  * A captcha will also be triggered if the number of failed logins exceeds $wgCaptchaBadLoginAttempts * 30